-- Decreased incidence of secondary postpartum hemorrhage as it helps the uterus to revert to its normal pre-pregnancy size (clinically referred to as involution of uterus).
+- Decreased incidence of secondary postpartum haemorrhage as it helps the uterus to revert to its normal pre-pregnancy size (clinically referred to as involution of the uterus).

 - Breastfeeding and weight loss is another primary benefit for mother.
-It helps lose the extra weight gained during pregnancy, hence preventing obesity at early stage
+It helps lose the extra weight gained during pregnancy, hence preventing obesity at an early stage

-- Exclusive breast feeding is also associated with a temporary stoppage of periods for 3-9 months (known as lactation amenorrhea); this helps in restoring of the blood lost during labor.
+- Exclusive breastfeeding is also associated with a temporary stoppage of periods for 3-9 months (known as lactation amenorrhea); this helps in restoring the blood lost during labour.

 - Since ovulation is halted under the effect of hormones that maintain lactation (oxytocin and prolactin), breastfeeding acts as a natural method of contraception.
-The rate of prevention of pregnancy is around 95-98% in first 4-6 months if, exclusively breastfeeding.
+The rate of prevention of pregnancy is around 95-98% in the first 4-6 months if, exclusively breastfeeding.

 - Lactation hormones (mainly oxytocin) which are secreted during the breastfeeding period, gives a physical sense of well-being thereby reducing the severity and frequency of postpartum blues – however, strong backing by research for the same is still pending.

 Long term health benefits:

 - Breastfeeding is also associated with a decreased risk of breast cancer and ovarian cancer.
-It also reduces the chances of an early onset of diabetes, hypertension & hyperlipidemia (a condition in which your blood has too many lipids).
-All of these in turn minimizes the risk of cardiac diseases and stroke.
+It also reduces the chances of early onset of diabetes, hypertension & hyperlipidemia (a condition in which your blood has too many lipids).
+All of these, in turn, minimizes the risk of cardiac diseases and stroke.